 The Mayday celebration is the oldest of them all, and the one that has survived with a minimum of Christian refashioning.
 This is a joyful celebration of the flowering of life, filled with music and plenty of dancing.
 It is an earth-centered holiday that is celebrated all over the world around May 1st—5th.
 The Roman Catholic tradition of crowning Mary with flowers on May 1st has pagan roots.

 Beltane is a fire festival occurring at the midway point of the sign of Taurus (approximately May 5th).
 Taurus the Bull is the first of the Earth signs and its energy is one of being grounded in earthly pleasures.
 Taurus is a sign of security and as in the case of Beltane celebrations, the union of male and female energy is a security of the promise of renewed and sustainable life.

 You can check for the exact date of the Sun’s transition >>HERE<<

 Seasonal Focus: Sowing

 Beltane marks the point where the Spring energy is fully realized in nature.
 Traditional celebrations around May Day involve many fertility symbols, like the maypole or the Beltane fires.
 The energy of this time isn’t only about physical fertility, but rather how we might sow seeds for many other kinds of things: creative projects, more positive relationships, finding ways of expressing ourselves, and more.
-Now is when the flowers fully bloom, nectar flows, and green has returned to our lands.
+Now is when new life bursts forth; flowers bloom, nectar flows, and green has returned to our lands.

 - Altar Decorations / Symbols: Acorns, Antlers, Baskets, Blooming flowers and herbs, Candles, Cauldron or Cup, Fertility of the God and Goddess, Floral Crown, May Baskets, Maypoles (includes pole, tree, bush, cross; communal or household; permanent or annual), Sticks, Seeds, Wreaths